FractalIceCream/DudeWheresMyBrew/README.md

 ```
 Project Title: Dude-WheresMyBrew

-Description: Be able to find local or search breweries around using Google Maps and OpenBreweryDB APIs.
+Description: Be able to find local or search breweries around using Mapquest and OpenBreweryDB APIs.
 ```
 ## User Story